Analysis: In Trump's Twitter Feed, A Tale Of Sound And Fury

 In comparing the president to other business leaders and politicians, the scholars cited models of behavior articulated by the early 20th century Austrian economist Joseph Schumpeter.
 Our president is more of a Trumpeter.

 Trump sets policy, settles scores and swaps out personnel more on Twitter than in any forum.
-Obviously, news organizations must examine laws, policies, regulations, and all the rest — and they are, intently.
+Obviously, news organizations must examine laws, policies, regulations and all the rest — and they are, intently.

 But to turn off Twitter is to embrace blind spots about this president.